 The development of bone metastases is a serious threat to the patients' quality of life and survival, with survival being impacted by the number of metastases.
-Approximately 50% of patients with bone-metastatic prostate cancer die of prostate cancer within 30 months, and 80% within 5 years (11).
-The associated complications present a substantial disease and economic burden (12).
-Untreated patients face severe morbidity, including bone pain, bone fractures, compression of the spinal cord and hematological consequences of bone marrow involvement such as anemia.
+The associated complications present a substantial disease and economic burden [12].
+Untreated patients face severe morbidity, including bone pain, bone fractures, compression of the spinal cord, and hematological consequences of bone marrow involvement such as anemia.
 As presence of bone metastases represents a major clinical problem for patients with mCRPC, specific treatment options for this condition are needed.
 Control of bone metastases is expected to lead to improved symptoms and quality of life as well as prolonged overall survival.